parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 ### Conclusion

-With the solution outlined above we are effectively heightening our security, solely because the user hasn't been created in the first place and therefore it has no home directory, no shell or anything else that might get copied from /etc/skel, that is if we do not take extra precaution whilst creating it.
-As an added bonus now we have our application running as a non root user which is one of the simplest and and straightforward security practices for docker.
+With the solution outlined above we have successfully implemented the host persistence pattern.
+We have also heightened our security, solely because the user hasn't been created in the first place and therefore it has no home directory, no shell or anything else that might get copied from /etc/skel, that is if we do not take extra precaution whilst creating it.
+As an added bonus we have our application running as a non root user which is one of the simplest and and straightforward security practices for docker.

+All the configuration files that are mentioned above can be found here [https://github.com/parabolic/parabolic.github.io].

 <br/>
 That is all for now.
 If you find this blog post helpful or if you think it can be improved in anyway, I would kindly ask you to provide your feedback and comments!
-Also please do not forget to share this blog post if you like it!
+Also please do not forget to share it if you like it!

 <br/>